Skip to content

 Specifically, in the Filaflex family of flexible filaments, you can find the following types of materials based on their Shore hardness:

-- Filaflex Conductive, with a Shore hardness of 92A, is the conductive TPU filament ideal for manufacturing electrically conductive parts or components and wearable devices.
+• Filaflex Conductive: With Shore hardness of 92A, ideal for manufacturing electrically conductive parts or components and wearable devices.

-- Filaflex 82A, 'Original', is the star filament of the Filaflex range with a Shore hardness of 82A and a 650% *elongation.
-It has very good elasticity and is the best-selling flexible filament.
+• Filaflex 82A, 'Original': Star filament with Shore hardness of 82A and 650% elongation.
+Best-selling flexible filament.

-- Filaflex 60A, 'Pro', with a Shore hardness of 60A, is the most elastic and smooth printable filament in the entire Filaflex range and even in the market of elastic filaments for 3D printing.
-It has a 950% *elongation.
+• Filaflex 60A, 'Pro': Shore hardness of 60A, most elastic and smooth printable filament with 950% elongation.

 *Elongation: It is the percentage of stretching until the material breaks, as long as its elastic limit is not exceeded.